D-Bhatta/Nasa-Get/notes/notes_checklist_apiresult.md

 ## Create query functions

 - Create a file `apis.py`
-- Create a function to query API based on a dictionary
+- Create a class to query API: class `Nasa`
-- Create api query functions for each api
+- Create api query functions for each api in class `Nasa`
+- Update module docstrings
+- Create class docstrings
+- Create function docstrings

+## Create context builder class/funtions

+- Create an `ContextBuilder` class
+- It will take API `result` and `name` as parameters and return a context dictionary using a method
+- For each api, create a method to build a `context` dictionary.
+- Return context dict in method

 ## Create results view: render `api_result.html` page with selected api result as context